openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-12-install-off-query-off1.md

 After some time, seeing all was ok in production, I just did a `docker compose down -v`.

 I then renamed the folder, (to avoid confusions).

+I also restored values of envs in my PR, and merged it.

+I removed the temporary env in github configuration and changes secrets for off-query-org.